540466683/Edge-AI-Platform-Tutorials/README.md

 1. Clone or download this GitHub repository to your local machine where you have installed the necessary tools.

 2. Open a terminal and ``cd`` into the repository folder.
-Start the Vitis-AI tools docker - depending on where you have installed it, the command will look something like this:
+Start the Vitis AI tools docker - depending on where you have installed it, the command will look something like this:

  ``/home/username/Vitis-AI/docker_run.sh xilinx/vitis-ai:tools-1.0.0-gpu``